prog4biol/soc2020/sort_by_pvalue/README.md

 ENSGALG00000051668		0.998808098961675	0
 ENSGALG00000048351		0.998647215307104	0```
 ```
-OK.
+  - OK.
 This looks good so far.
-Let's get rid of the 'NA' values then check out the top and bottom of our sorts
+Let's get rid of the 'NA' values then check out the top and bottom of our sort
+  - if you still have issues with your system's sort check out this [post](https://stackoverflow.com/questions/10311624/sorting-floats-with-exponents-with-sort-g-bash-command)

+Use `grep -v` to remove lines that match a pattern:
 ```
 $ cat E-MTAB-2754-analytics.tsv | grep -v -e "\tNA\t" | sort -g -t$'\t' -k3 | head
 Gene ID	Gene Name	g1_g2.p-value	g1_g2.log2foldchange